MeghanW23/intravolume_motion_pipeline/README.md

 The source code for the Structured Matrix Completion Approach can be found in the [rsfMRI_SMC_mc-ORIGINAL_CODE](https://github.com/bchimagine/rsfMRI_SMC_mc/tree/abe415496bc38fc7d590e49ff7a435117b0f97ec) directory.
 The code I edited for this pipeline can be found in the [rsfMRI_SMC_mc](https://github.com/MeghanW23/intravolume_motion_pipeline/tree/master/rsfMRI_SMC_mc) directory.

 #### After running both motion correction and characterization, you will have the option to run fMRIPrep on the motion corrected NiFTI Timeseries.

+### Pipeline Steps
+1. [run_pipeline/submit_job.sh](https://github.com/MeghanW23/intravolume_motion_pipeline/blob/master/run_pipeline/submit_job.sh): Submits the job to slurm and runs the run_pipeline.py script.
+2. [run_pipeline/pipeline_scripts/run_pipeline.py](https://github.com/MeghanW23/intravolume_motion_pipeline/blob/master/run_pipeline/pipeline_scripts/run_pipeline.py): This script validates the inputs in the config file(s) and acts as a wrapper for each of the follows steps/scripts.
+3. [run_pipeline/pipeline_scripts/dicom_to_nifti.py](https://github.com/MeghanW23/intravolume_motion_pipeline/blob/master/run_pipeline/pipeline_scripts/dicom_to_nifti.py): Runs only if a DICOM Directory is given.
+It decompresses the DICOMS and runs dcm2niix.
+4. [run_pipeline/pipeline_scripts/motion_characterization.py](https://github.com/MeghanW23/intravolume_motion_pipeline/blob/master/run_pipeline/pipeline_scripts/motion_characterization.py): Characterizes motion in 6 dimensions for every aquisition.
+Unless a reference volume is listed in the config file, it will select a reference volume via [run_pipeline/pipeline_scripts/get_reference_volume.py](https://github.com/MeghanW23/intravolume_motion_pipeline/blob/master/run_pipeline/pipeline_scripts/get_reference_volume.py).
+It is very important a motion-free reference volume is selected and motion may not be visible to the naked eye.
+For a step-by-step guide on what the motion characterization script does, please see the [PDF Guide](https://github.com/MeghanW23/intravolume_motion_pipeline/blob/master/other/motion-characterization-step-by-step.pdf).
+5. [run_pipeline/pipeline_scripts/graph_transforms.py](https://github.com/MeghanW23/intravolume_motion_pipeline/blob/master/run_pipeline/pipeline_scripts/graph_transforms.py): This script graphs the outputs of motion_characterization.py.
+It also calculates displacements between each transform and the next, and outputs a parameters.txt and displacement.txt files with the values.
+The file parameters.txt will be inputted to the motion correction software.
+6. [run_pipeline/pipeline_scripts/remove_background.py](https://github.com/MeghanW23/intravolume_motion_pipeline/blob/master/run_pipeline/pipeline_scripts/remove_background.py): The motion correction software requires both the raw NiFTI data and the NiFTI data with the background removed.
+This script strips the background. *Please assure it has not stripped more than the background.*
+7. [run_pipeline/pipeline_scripts/start_motion_correction.py](https://github.com/MeghanW23/intravolume_motion_pipeline/blob/master/run_pipeline/pipeline_scripts/start_motion_correction.py): the motion correction software is mainly written in MATLAB.
+This python script starts the main MATLAB script.
+8. [run_pipeline/pipeline_scripts/run_fmriprep.py](https://github.com/MeghanW23/intravolume_motion_pipeline/blob/master/run_pipeline/pipeline_scripts/run_fmriprep.py): If you are running fMRIPrep, this script prepares the fmriprep directories and materials and starts fMRIPrep.